Thank you for taking the time to visit our fundraising page. Our story…..

 These are the words I could not say so many years ago when we entered this cold world of IBD, these are the words I struggle to write.
 While the pharmaceutical commercials show blissfully active patients living their life to the fullest, I know all to well how misleading and deceptive their pitch is.
 I watched Crohn’s rob the shine from my 7yr old eyes, chap her lips in dehydration, pilfer her nutrition till she was bones, and leave her in excruciating pain.
 What the commercials fail to tell you is only 50% of pediatric patients reach remission, and there are 3 layers to remission, we have yet to reach.

 We are 4 years into our journey and while the blackness has lifted to gray we are still fighting for normalcy.
 There is not a month that passes without that lying, thieving, Crohn’s appearing.
 Sometimes it shows up quietly, but it quickly roars.
-We started 2019 with treatment completely obliterating Kassi’s immune system, we could not go 2 weeks without an urgent care or ER.
-By spring medically induced psoriasis crept in along with alopecia making life unbearable.
+We started 2019 with treatment completely obliviating Kassi’s immune system, we could not go 2 weeks without an urgent care or ER.
+By spring medically induced psoriasis creeped in along with alopecia making life unbearable.
 By summer we had failed our first biologic treatment drug.
 The world spun us upside through weeks of painful transition, once again proving this disease’s unpredictability.
 The storm just settled before Erythema Nodosum entered our lives, quickly followed by severe joint pain.
 Fall ushered in Enthestis cheating Kassi of her ability to walk and corneal ulcers depriving her vision temporarily and possibly causing permanent damage.
-What shall winter bring?
 Those who have stood by will notice IBD has been officially named as Crohn’s, winter brought confirmation of ulcers in the small intestine.
+We cautiously awaited MRI results and blood work to start 2020.

 If you got this far – thank you for reading.
 There is so much to understand about IBD and our experience fighting it.
 We have been fortunate to find true friends who lift us in our weakest moments and protect Kassi every step of the way.
 Kassi does not let Crohn’s steal her positivity, her love of life, her amazing spirit, or her courage.
 The days I want to scream in anger, vent post on social media, I realize I am a bystander in her war.
 Everyday I am aware of a child losing this battle, lying in a hospital, undergoing major surgery, struggling to just breath.
 I raise awareness for all the children who fight this awful disease.
 I did not invite Crohn’s into our lives, I am optimistic the medical community will continue to make advancements in the hopes Kassi can have a healthy life, and I play a small part by fundraising for CureforIBD.
 I cannot get rid of Crohn’s but I can fight it’s ever lasting presence and its ultimate grip.